AudioMulch

-AudioMulch is modular audio software for making music and processing sound.
-The software can synthesize sound and process live and pre-recorded sound in real-time.
+AudioMulch is a modular audio software for making music and processing sound.
+The software can also be used to synthesize sound and process live and prerecorded sound in real time.

 AudioMulch has a patcher-style graphical user interface, in which modules called contraptions can be connected together to route audio and process sounds.
-Included are modules used in electronic dance music such as a bassline-style synthesizer and a drum machine, effects like ring modulation, flanging, reverb and delays, and other modules such as a delay-line granulator and stereo spatializer.
-As well as these internal contraptions, AudioMulch supports VST and VSTi plugins.
+Included modules are used in electronic dance music such as a bassline-style synthesizer and a drum machine, other modules such as a delay-line granulator and stereo spatializer, with effects such as ring modulation, flanging, reverb, and delays.
+In addition to these internal contraptions, AudioMulch supports VST and VSTi plugins.

 History

-Origins of AudioMulch
+Origins

-AudioMulch grew out of musician Ross Bencina's performance practice in the mid-1990s.
-At this time, live, computer-based sound processing systems were often expensive and restricted to use within research institutions.
-By 1995 however, the processing capabilities of the personal computer were sufficient that Bencina was able to create OverSYTE, a real-time performance granulator.
-OverSYTE was used by Bencina to process sound in his real-time performances with vocalists and instrumental musicians.
+AudioMulch was developed by musician Ross Bencina based on his performance practice in the mid-1990s.
+At that time live computer-based sound processing systems were often expensive and restricted to use within research institutions.
+By 1995, however, the processing capabilities of the personal computer were sufficient that Bencina could create OverSYTE, a real-time performance granulator.
+Bencina used OverSYTE to process sound in his live performances with vocalists and instrumental musicians.
 AudioMulch grew out of the limitations of OverSYTE, which could process only one sound at a time.
-In contrast, AudioMulch can process multiple sounds sources at once.
+In contrast, AudioMulch can process multiple sound sources at once.

-Development of AudioMulch
+Development

-AudioMulch has been in development since 1997.
-The first release made available for download on the Internet was beta version 0.7b1, in March 1998.
-There were 36 Beta releases prior to Version 1.0 of the software, which was released in February 2006.